OutSystems/docs-howtos/src/development/build-multi-tenant-app/build-multi-tenant-app.md

 ![Screenshot showing the Contacts and Opportunities sections in a multi-tenant application with no data displayed under the Default Tenant.](images/build-multi-tenant-app_1.png "Default Tenant Data Isolation")

-Since end-users belong to a unique tenant, during the login process, the OutSystems Platform infers the tenant end-users belong to using the username.
+Since end-users belong to a unique tenant, during the login process, the OutSystems Platform infers that the tenant end-users belong to using the username.
 Then, end-users are bound to their tenant, and all aggregates and SQL queries are automatically filtered to return data from that tenant only.

-**Example**: If the end-user was identified as a user of the Office Inc., they are then constrained to that tenant, and the Contacts List Screen shows Abel Pasquale, Adam Dimaggio, Alan Pryor… It will not be possible for them to see information about the contacts from the Bricks’r’us tenant.
+**Example**: If the end-user was identified as a user of the Office Inc., they're then constrained to that tenant, and the Contacts List Screen shows Abel Pasquale, Adam Dimaggio, Alan Pryor… It isn't be possible for them to see information about the contacts from the Bricks’r’us tenant.

 ## Tenant-Specific Elements

 This section discusses how to set up the Module, Entities, Site Properties, and Timers to build a Multi-Tenant application.

-Since the OutSystems Platform automatically enforces data segmentation, you just need to specify which Entities, Site Properties, and Timers are isolated between clients and which are shared.
+Since the OutSystems Platform automatically enforces data segmentation, you need to specify which Entities, Site Properties, and Timers are isolated between clients and which are shared.
 You do not need to change your queries or any other business logic since the OutSystems Platform only retrieves data for the tenant to which the user's session is bound.

 ### Setting up the module

 To create a Multi-tenant application, every module of the application has to be marked as Multi-tenant.
-This is done by simply setting its **Is Multi-tenant** property of the module to **Yes**.
+This is done by setting its **Is Multi-tenant** property of the module to **Yes**.
 This has the following effects:

 * Isolates data, end-users, sessions, and processes per tenant.